-To inform, inspire and empower the people of Canmore to become more engaged in ensuring the long term viability of our community.
+To inform, inspire and empower the people of Canmore to help ensure the long term viability of our community and environment.

 It can be challenging to get your head around the issues and implications that living in an environmentally sensitive yet popular destination like Canmore entails.
 Canmore Commons hopes to provide you with the context you need to feel empowered with a broader understanding of the issues that matter to you, to elevate the level of conversation and to encourage you to make your voice matter.

 Harness the knowledge of local experts to give readers the tools they need to engage in effective and meaningful discussions.

 Create a platform that keeps citizens up to date with resources, questions and concerns related to local developments and environmental issues.